jelastic-docker/glassfish/README.md

-# Glassfish
+# GlassFish

-Glassfish Docker image based on https://github.com/oracle/docker-images/tree/master/GlassFish/4.1.1
+GlassFish Docker image based on https://github.com/oracle/docker-images/tree/master/GlassFish/4.1.1

 ## How to use